Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 1. choose the first centroid randomly
 2. Calculate distance of all points x_i from all of the previously selected centroids c_j. d_i should be the minimum value of distances between x_i and c_j, where j =  h, 1 ≤ h ≤ m. m is the number of total previously selected centroids.
 3. Select the data points from the data set as a new centroid.
 The probability of any data point in the data setx_i is chosen is proportional to d_i, which is the minimum value in step2.
-4. repeat step2 and step3 until k centroids are selected.
-(Charles Zaiontz, 2016)
+4. repeat step2 and step3 until k centroids are selected (Charles Zaiontz, 2016).

-The method aims to push the centroids such that they can be as far from one another as possible, overlaying as much of the occupied data space.
-(David Arthur and Sergei Vassilvitskii, 2006)
+The method aims to push the centroids such that they can be as far from one another as possible, overlaying as much of the occupied data space (David Arthur and Sergei Vassilvitskii, 2006).

 ### 3.4.
 Code Implementation<a name="3.4"></a>
 As a comparably matured clustering method, there are a number of ways to implement the K-Means algorithm in codes, such as using python, R, or Matlab.
 Here, a python implementation is shown: